 General questions about the fund and the selection process should be directed to Isabelle Jenkins.
 Questions pertaining to purchasing/reimbursement should be directed to Diane Girard.
 Mattie Carroll is available for coaching and guidance as applications are being completed.

 **Special note: if you are thinking about developing a program that involves bringing minors (children under the age of 18) to campus, the Safety of Children in College Programs policy and procedures must be followed.
-Isabelle is available to discuss and review this with Marshall Grant applicants as well.
+Mattie is available to discuss and review this with Marshall Grant applicants as well.

 Questions about the application process and how a CBL student has utilized the funds to support her CBL site?

 Read an interview with Marshall Grant recipient, Caitlin Pollard '17 and her experience applying for the Marshall Grant to support the expansion of the food pantry at AIDS Project Worcester.

 Read about additional past recipients in the Marshall Memorial Fund Archive.